 The pressure point located slightly behind the earlobe may help with tinnitus, earaches, and headaches.

-There are several studies that look at the effectiveness of acupressure.
+There are several studies that look at the effectiveness of acupressure and pressure points.

 Although the studies vary in size, quality, and the condition they analyze, most find that using acupressure to treat various conditions has favorable results.

-A 2015 review of studies looked at data on acupressure of the ear for treating a variety of illnesses, including pain in different parts of the body.
+A 2015 review of studies examined data on auricular acupressure and acupressure of the ear for treating various illnesses, including pain in different parts of the body.

 The researchers found that acupressure can positively affect people’s symptoms.
 However, it is still unclear what the exact mechanisms of acupressure are.

-The National Center for Complementary and Integrative Health (NCCIH) state that activating acupuncture pressure points may play a role in decreasing the occurrence of tension headaches and fending off migraine headaches.
+The National Center for Complementary and Integrative Health (NCCIH) states that activating acupuncture pressure points may play a role in decreasing the occurrence of tension headaches and fending off migraine headaches.

-A person interested in using acupressure should seek guidance from their doctor, who may provide information or refer them to a certified acupuncture specialist, who can provide therapy and instruction.
+A person interested in using acupressure should seek guidance from their doctor, who may provide information or refer them to a certified acupressure specialist for therapy and instruction.

-If applied properly, acupressure may help alleviate ear symptoms, such as pain, ringing, or humming in the ears.
+Acupressure may help alleviate ear symptoms, such as pain, ringing, or humming in the ears.
+However, the evidence is mostly anecdotal.
+More research is necessary to better understand the possible health benefits of acupressure.

-A person may want to consult a healthcare provider before self-administering a massage, in order to make sure they have the proper technique.
+A person may want to consult a healthcare professional before self-administering a massage, in order to make sure they have the proper technique.

-An acupuncturist may help a person identify the best spots for them and what symptoms they can relieve.
+An acupressurist or massage therapist who performs acupressure may help a person identify the best spots for them and what symptoms they may be able to help with.